ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 ### Centralized Reporting (Lighthouse) Configuration

+ The accelerator implements two different scenarios for centralized management, detailed below.
+Azure Lighthouse is used to delegate access to a managed tenant by a managing tenant.
+These components can be added to an existing deployment or included in a new deployment.

+#### Centralized Customer Reporting Support

+This option grants the remote tenant identity specified in the configuration file access to the Guardrails reporting data in the Guardrails resource group.
+This enables the remote managing tenant to centrally run reports against multiple managed tenants.
+The summary of this Lighthouse delegation is:

+   **Scope:** The Guardrails solution resource group in the managed tenant (where the Guardrails solution is being deployed)

+   **Permissions:**

+- Managed Services Registration assignment Delete Role (this role allows the managed tenant to delete the Lighthouse delegation)
+- Reader
+- Monitoring Reader

+#### [PREVIEW] Centralized Customer Defender for Cloud Support

+[This feature is in preview and is intented to support features which are not yet implemented, which a managing tenant pulls Defender for Cloud data from managed tenants.]
+This option grants the remote tenant identity specified in the configuration file access to the Defender for Cloud data in every subscription under the Management Group ID, also specified in the configuration file.
+This configuration enables the remote managing tenant to access the Defender for Cloud data in the managed tenant (where setup is being executed).

+   **Scope:** The Guardrails solution resource group in the managed tenant (where the Guardrails solution is being deployed)

+   **Permissions:**

+- Managed Services Registration assignment Delete Role (this role allows the managed tenant to delete the Lighthouse delegation)
+- Security Reader

+#### Lighthouse Configuration Deployment

 If this Guardrails Accelerator solution will be deployed in a scenario where a central Azure tenant will report on the Guardrails data of this Azure tenant, include the `-newComponents` parameter when calling `Deploy-GuardrailsSolutionAccelerator` and specify the centralized reporting components (along with CoreComponents) to be deployed.
+This same command will work to add the Lighthouse configurations to an existing deployment.

 For example:

 ```powershell
  Deploy-GuardrailsSolutionAccelerator -configFilePath "C:\config.json" -validatePrerequisites -newComponents CoreComponents,CentralizedCustomerDefenderForCloudSupport,CentralizedCustomerReportingSupport.